 Imagine your readers

 Who are you talking to?
 Where are they coming from, and what do they want?
-Remember the two W’s: ‘What’s this about?’ and ‘What’s in it for me?’
-Your job is to answer those questions, and quickly.
+Remember the two W’s that your readers will be thinking: ‘What’s this about?’ and ‘What’s in it for me?’
+Your job is to answer those questions fast.

 How much do your readers already know about the subject, and how much do they need to be told?
 Are they sympathetic to your ideas?
 Neutral but open to persuasion?
 Busy and distracted?
 Or maybe committed to the thing that you disagree with and want to change?

-These things will influence your approach: how much detail you go into, how polite you need to be, how forcefully you put your arguments.
-If you’re not sure of the answers, a good default is probably: neutral, open to persuasion, and busy.
+These things will influence your approach: how you put your arguments, how much detail you go into, how polite you need to be.
+If you’re not sure of the answers, a good default is probably neutral, open to persuasion, and busy.

 If your readers may include people who disagree with you, be careful.
 Don’t pour scorn on the existing policy if you want to influence the people whose life’s work was to create it.
 You won’t make friends that way.
 Be polite.
 Focus on what’s good about your ideas, not on what’s bad about theirs.